pepegar/mu-workshop/README.md

 ## Step 3 - Creating a server

 We are going to start on the `server-process` module (realize that `server-common` just contains some common utils and models).
-As we explained before, we are going to implement the service generated from the protocol on this module .
+As we explained before, we are going to implement the service generated from the protocol in this module .

 Once we have implemented our service logic, it's time to create the `server` app itself.